 This is done through knowing EVERYTHING about your character–by knowing them on a deeper level.
 (Something we talked about in creating strong characters for your novels.)
 And it’s also the best way to bring your stories to life and have them travel with the readers.

 So the second of the writing takeaways from Game of Thrones is to create authentic storylines for all of your characters.
-Use the Free Character Profile Card from the Resource Library to help you do this!
+Use the Free Character Profile Card to help you do this!

 3. Write with so much Authenticity that Your Readers are Invested.